sirojnurulum/HidroIot/README.md

     *   Ensure you have an MQTT Broker (e.g., Mosquitto Broker Add-on) installed and configured in your Home Assistant.

 2.  **Entity Configuration in Home Assistant:**
-    *   Copy the content from the files inside the `src/ha_config/` directory of this project into your Home Assistant configuration directory.
+    *   Copy all files and directories from the `src/ha_config/` directory of this project into your Home Assistant configuration directory, preserving the file structure.
     *   Alternatively, use the `Makefile` provided to deploy the configuration automatically.

 ## Usage